NIRSpec Detector Subarrays

 |Subarray name †|

 † All BOTS mode observations use the S1600A1 fixed slit.
-Maximum exposure durations are achieved with NRSRAPID readout and the maximum number of integrations/exposure (65535).
-These are only allowed after adding the time series observation (TSO) special requirement.
+The stated maximum exposure durations are for 2 groups in NRSRAPID readout mode with the maximum number of integrations/exposure (65,535) unless stated otherwise.
+These are only allowed after adding the time-series observation (TSO) special requirement.

 ‡SUB1024A captures the shorter wavelength portion of the spectrum on the NRS1 detector, and the longer wavelength portion of the spectrum on NRS2.
 Alternatively, SUB1024B captures the longer wavelength portion on NRS1 and the shorter wavelength portion on NRS2.
 The medium resolution (M) grating and PRISM spectra for BOTS map entirely to NRS1.
 However, for the high resolution (H) gratings, the use of SUB1024B will enable capturing a (semi-)contiguous mid-wavelength portion of the spectrum across the detector gap.